microsoft/psi-samples/Samples/SimpleVoiceActivityDetector/README.md

 ## Creating the VAD stream

-To create the voice activity stream, we're going to use another stream operator called `Select()` that allows us to transform a stream but applying a function to each message in the stream.
+To create the voice activity stream, we're going to use another stream operator called `Select()` that allows us to transform a stream by applying a function to each message in the stream.
 Let's use a function that returns __true__ if the LogEnergy is greater than 7.
 We'll also persist the resulting boolean stream to the store under the name "VAD".

 ```csharp
 // Create a voice-activity stream by thresholding the log energy